 Refresh your package lists to ensure dependencies resolve cleanly before adding PPAs or compiling from source.

-Open a terminal with Ctrl+Alt+T and run:
+Open a terminal from Activities or your applications menu and run:

 sudo apt update